Will-create/zapwize/README.md

 ### Method 2: Using the Zapwize CLI

-If you've installed the Zapwize CLI globally, you can use it to manage your API keys:
+If you've installed the Zapwize CLI globally (via ``), you can use it to manage your API keys:

 1. **Login to Your Account**:
    ```bash